MarvinLvn/BabySLM/README.md

 # Getting started

-You'll probability want to start from there:
+You'll probably want to start from there:

 - [How to download the data?
 How to evaluate my own model?](docs/evaluation.md)